It’s something to be envied.

 The new Science Building at Chico State is not only the most state-of-the-art facility on campus but also one of the most visionary buildings within the 23-campus California State University system.
 Originally slated to open in fall 2020, construction has been slowed by the COVID-19 pandemic but the structure is now nearly finished and welcoming its first faculty and staff to prepare their new spaces.

-Once it opens officially to students in 2021, the $101-million, 110,200-square-foot facility will help advance CSU, Chico’s role as a leader within the North State and across higher education.
+Once it opens officially to students in fall 2021, the $101-million, 110,200-square-foot facility will help advance CSU, Chico’s role as a leader within the North State and across higher education.
 It features space for chemistry, physics, geological and environmental sciences, and science education labs, as well as active-learning classrooms, undergraduate and graduate research spaces, designated student club rooms, dozens of faculty offices, and administrative and support areas.

 Dean David Hassenzahl is thrilled by the transformation it represents in both teaching and learning style.
 In addition to being the home to half of the departments within the College of Natural Sciences, the complex will support core coursework for science, pre-nursing, education, engineering, agriculture, and other majors.
 Many general education science classes will be taught in the building as well.